TinaHanAtUnity/CreativeRenderTool/README.md

 #### Running deployment tests

 Follow the link for desired platform -> Build with Parameters -> Build.
 This job will start system test jobs, that run tests on real device in Testdroid cloud.
 The job iterates over all webview git branches with prefix 'origin/staging/', so staging branches must be deployed in order to run tests.
 Each found staging branch will result in a job under 'Results' link above.

-## Releasing

-Before releasing, update dependencies to latest versions in `package.json`, then regenerate `npm-shrinkwrap.json` with `npm shrinkwrap` and then manually remove `fsevents` dependency from the `npm-shrinkwrap.json` file (`fsevents` breaks build on Linux machines.
-See [this](https://github.com/npm/npm/issues/2679#issuecomment-150084700))

-### Release checklist

-- Create `staging/*` branches for all release branches and resolve any conflicts
-- Ask QA to run tests
-- If all looks good, update `LKG_*` tags
-- Merge staging branches through PRs to production branches
-- Update CHANGELOG.md in master branch